 §29-3-16a.
-Smoke detectors in one- and two-family dwellings; carbon monoxide detectors in residential units; penalty.
-S. B. No. 451]
+Smoke detectors in one- and two-family dwellings; carbon monoxide detectors in residential units, schools and daycare facilities; penalty.

-(a) An operational smoke detector shall be installed in the 1 2 immediate vicinity of each sleeping area within all one and two-family dwellings, including any "manufactured home" as 3 4 that term is defined in subsection (j), section two, article nine, chapter twenty-one of this code.
-The smoke detector shall be 5 6 capable of sensing visible or invisible particles of combustion and shall meet the specifications and be installed as provided 7 8 in the current edition of the National Fire Protection Association Standard 72, "Standard for the Installation, 9 Maintenance and Use of Household Fire Warning Equipment" 10 11 and in the manufacturer's specifications.
-When activated, the 12 smoke detector shall provide an alarm suitable to warn the 13 occupants of the danger of fire.

-(b) The owner of each dwelling described in subsection (a) of this section shall provide, install and replace the operational smoke detectors required by this section.
-So as to assure that the smoke detector continues to be operational, in each dwelling described in subsection (a) of this section which is not occupied by the owner thereof, the tenant in any

-20 dwelling shall perform routine maintenance on the smoke21 detectors within the dwelling.

-(c) Where a dwelling is not occupied by the owner and is occupied by an individual who is deaf or hearing-impaired, the owner shall, upon written request by or on behalf of the individual, provide and install a smoke detector with a light signal sufficient to warn the deaf or hearing-impaired individual of the danger of fire.
+- (a) An operational smoke detector shall be installed in the immediate vicinity of each sleeping area within all one and two family dwellings, including any "manufactured home" as that term is defined in §21-9-2(j) of this code.
+The smoke detector shall be capable of sensing visible or invisible particles of combustion and shall meet the specifications and be installed as provided in the current edition of the National Fire Protection Association Standard 72, "Standard for the Installation, Maintenance and Use of Household Fire Warning Equipment" and in the manufacturer's specifications.
+When activated, the smoke detector shall provide an alarm suitable to warn the occupants of the danger of fire. - (b) The owner of each dwelling described in subsection (a) of this section shall provide, install and replace the operational smoke detectors required by this section.
+So as to assure that the smoke detector continues to be operational, in each dwelling described in subsection (a) of this section which is not occupied by the owner thereof, the tenant in any dwelling shall perform routine maintenance on the smoke detectors within the dwelling. - (c) Where a dwelling is not occupied by the owner and is occupied by an individual who is deaf or hearing impaired, the owner shall, upon written request by or on behalf of the individual, provide and install a smoke detector with a light signal sufficient to warn the deaf or hearing-impaired individual of the danger of fire. - (d) An automatic fire sprinkler system installed in accordance with the current edition of the National Fire Protection Association Standard 13D, "Standard for the Installation of Sprinkler

-(d) An automatic fire sprinkler system installed in accordance with the current edition of the National Fire Protection Association Standard 13D, "Standard for the Installation of Sprinkler Systems in Residential Occupancies" may be provided in lieu of smoke detectors.
+Systems in Residential Occupancies" may be provided in lieu of smoke detectors.